 Limiting use of antibiotics.
 Giving antibiotics only when needed can help reduce C. diff infections.

 Handwashing.
 Hospital staff should wash their hands before and after treating each person.
 They should also wash their hands after touching any surface in someone's' room.
-Soap and water work better than alcohol-based hand cleaners.
+Soap and water and washing for 15 to 30 seconds works better than alcohol-based hand cleaners.

 Protective clothing.
 Healthcare workers should wear gloves and a gown when entering the room of someone with C. diff infection.
 They should remove these items before leaving and then wash their hands.

 Private rooms.
 People with C. diff should be in private rooms.
 Or they may share rooms with others who have the same infection.

 Thorough cleaning.
-Equipment and rooms should be cleaned and disinfected every day.
+Equipment and rooms should be cleaned and disinfected every day and deep-cleaned between each new person staying there.

 Education.
-Everyone should be shown the best ways to avoid infection.
+Everyone should be shown the best ways to prevent infection.

 You can do the following to help prevent C. diff:

 Take antibiotics only when you really need them.
 Antibiotics don’t help treat illnesses caused by viruses.
 This includes colds and the flu.
 Don’t ask for antibiotics from your healthcare provider if he or she says they won’t work.

 When you are given antibiotics, take them as directed.
 Don’t take more or less than the dosage prescribed.
-Do not take them for shorter or longer than your provider tells you to, even if you feel better.
+Don't take them for shorter or longer than your provider tells you to, even if you feel better.

 Wash your hands carefully.
 Do this after using the bathroom and before eating.
 Use plenty of soap and warm water.
+And wash for 15 to 30 seconds.
 Alcohol-based hand cleaners may not work against C. diff germs.

 Everyone can help prevent C. diff: